 “LInDO MEXIco Is the Best”: LIDOcaine and MEXIletine are class IB antiarrhythmic drugs.

 “I Can't Fail, Please”: Class IC antiarrhythmics are Flecainide, Propafenone.

 “I Am Sober, Doctor, for III days”: Ibutilide, Amiodarone, Sotalol, and Dofetilide are class III antiarrhythmic drugs.

 - Mechanism of action: activates Gi protein → inhibition of adenylate cyclase → ↓ cAMP → deactivation of L-type Ca2+ channels and activation of K+ channels → ↓ Ca2+ and ↑ K+ efflux → hyperpolarization → transient (short-acting, ∼ 15 seconds) → acute termination of supraventricular tachycardia

 - Rapid bolus IV (very short half-life: < 10 seconds)

-- May be administered repeatedly if previous dose was unsuccessful
+- May be administered repeatedly if the previous dose was unsuccessful

-- Mechanism of action: Inhibition of Na+/K+-ATPases → higher intracellular Na+ concentration → reduced efficacy of Na+/Ca2+ exchangers → higher intracellular Ca2+ concentration → increased contractility, decreased heart rate
+- Mechanism of action: inhibits Na+/K+-ATPases → higher intracellular Na+ concentration → reduced efficacy of Na+/Ca2+ exchangers → higher intracellular Ca2+ concentration → increased contractility, decreased heart rate

 - Mechanism of action: selectively inhibits If channel in the pacemaker cells of the SA node → prolongs slow depolarization (phase 4) → slows heart rate

-- Indications: Drug of last resort for symptomatic relief of stable coronary heart disease and congestive heart failure (NYHA II-IV) in sinus rhythm
+- Indications: symptomatic stable coronary heart disease and congestive heart failure (NYHA II-IV) in patients who cannot tolerate beta blockers